loic-grancher/webnotes/src/content/docs/wordpress/Creating a Theme/actions.md

 sidebar:
     order: 4
 ---
-It does something: Ex: once you publish a post WP sends an email It does not provide with data
+It does something: Ex: once you publish a post WP sends an email.
+It does NOT return any data.

 Example of wp actions:
 - after_setup_theme: once the theme is loaded